dougsweetser/Q/docs/EM/derive_Maxwell_homogeneous_equations.md

 ![One half Del times A minus the conjugate of Del times A equals 0, -E + B](../images/EM/derive_Maxwell_homogeneous_equations/DelA_no_scalar.png)

 This is a recurring technique.
-If something travels at the speed of light, there will be non of the the four gauge terms:
+If something travels at the speed of light, there will be non of the four gauge terms:

 ![](../images/EM/derive_Maxwell_homogeneous_equations/gauge_terms.png)